 Each instructor develops the content and criteria for reviewing and grading your performance.
-Some factors include class participation, quality of work, receptivity to new ideas and experimentation, as well as attendance and behavior.
+Some factors include class participation, quality of work, receptiveness to new ideas, as well as attendance and behavior.

 Occasionally, in addition to an instructor review and grade assessment, there may be an academic and/or program review.
 This is a written notification provided to the student citing behaviors, attitudes and/or actions that are not in keeping with program standards.
-This may result in a student who has or has not performed well in class to receive a significant reduction in their grade, fail the course and/or be dismissed from the program.
+This may result in a student who has or has not performed well in class to receive a significant reduction in their grade, fail the course and/or be dismissed.